POINTS OF CONTACTS

 TIP # 2: KNOW HOW TO READ A PROTOCOL

 It is unlikely that you will know the protocols in just a month, but you should at least where to find them and reference them frequently.
-Each EMS agency had a set of protocols that guide patient care and you should know them cold.
-Chances are, they aren’t much different that what you would do in the ED.
+Each EMS agency had a set of protocols that guide patient care and you should know how to access them.
+Chances are, they aren’t much different than what you would do in the ED.
 A quick way to lose respect and trust from an EMS provider is to suggest patient care that drastically deviates from established protocols.
 If you don’t know the protocol, just ask and be open to some teaching!

 Muskegon County EMS protocols can be found at www.wmrmcc.org --> Protocols --> Muskegon